steveicarus/archery-timer/README-PI.txt

 Notes for setting up a Raspberry Pi

+* Configure the WiFi to be a station (preferred)

+This is the default configuration for Raspbian.
+You presumably have installed the desktop version, so use the default settings to connect to your WiFi network.

-* Configure the Wi Fi to be an access point
+* Configure the Wi Fi to be an access point (optional)

+NOTE: This option can be used if you are setting the module up to work in an environment that does not otherwise have WiFi.
+In this case, set the module up to be the Access Point.
 The instructions to do this are here: https://www.raspberrypi.org/documentation/configuration/wireless/access-point.md